New report is a watershed moment for the transition away from UK oil and gas

 But the Scottish Government’s draft climate law, published in May 2018, kicks climate action into the long grass and pushes the burden for tackling climate change onto future generations.

 We’re working to ensure the new Climate Change Act delivers our fair share of global greenhouse gas cuts, and builds a just transition towards a fairer, healthier, zero-carbon Scotland.

-To set Scotland on a path consistent with the Paris Agreement aims of keeping global warming below 2ºC, and preferably to 1.5C, we need stronger targets, together with new policies to deliver rapid emissions cuts.
+To set Scotland on a path consistent with the Paris Agreement aims of limiting global warming to 1.5C, this new law needs to set stronger targets, together with new policies to deliver rapid emissions cuts.

 Commit to urgent climate action

 To improve the Bill, we need to work with all parties in the Parliament.
-Please help us by emailing your MSP today and asking them to support stronger targets.
+Please help by emailing your MSP and asking them to support stronger targets.

 The final debate on the Bill could be before the end of September 2019.
 We need to keep up the pressure throughout the final weeks of this process.
 Read Caroline’s blog on what more needs to happen

 This 30 minute webinar with Caroline (FoES) and Ryan from Stop Climate Chaos explains what is going on with the Climate Bill.

 To win this campaign we need people power.

 Growing movements for climate action, like the youth climate strikes, help to put pressure on our politicians to act.